mplewis/coaxist/README.md

   Overseerr, searches for media sources using Torrentio, and sends selected torrents to a Debrid service for download.

-This app uses the following public cloud services:
+Coaxist uses the following public cloud services:

 - [**Torrentio**](https://torrentio.strem.fun/configure): Searches for media
   sources on torrent sites and converts magnet links to Debrid request links.